 - 2– 15 oz cans of navy beans, drained and rinsed

-- 1 lb boneless skinless chicken breasts, cooked and shredded or 1 rotisserie chicken
+- 1 lb boneless skinless chicken breasts (about 2 large chicken breasts, or 1 rotisserie chicken)

 - 1 white onion, diced